 1. Establish good general controls

+Manage your passwords carefully.
 Lock your registers and file cabinets.
-Manage your passwords carefully.
 Keep your blank checks in a secure place.
-These are all basic, common-sense security measures but they're easily overlooked when you’re busy with the the day-to-day details of running a business.
+These are all basic, common-sense measures that are easy to overlook them when you’re busy with the day-to-day details of running a business.

 2. Be aware of the classic fraud tricks

-Cash and inventory are by far the biggest sources of fraud for small businesses (especially retailers).
-The most common tricks used by employees include skimming (taking cash from the register and/or keeping cash payments from customers and then adjusting the sales receipt), stealing inventory, falsifying expense reports, and writing checks to fake vendors (such as friends or relatives).
+Cash and inventory are by far the biggest sources of fraud for small businesses — especially retailers.
+The most common tricks used by employees include skimming (taking cash from the register and/or keeping cash payments from customers and then adjusting the sales receipt), stealing inventory, falsifying expense reports, and writing checks to fictitious vendors (such as friends or relatives).

 3. Don’t let one person do everything

 Segregation of duties isn’t always possible at small businesses, so a good rule of thumb is this: When it comes to your accounting, don’t let one person do everything.
 Your bookkeeper should not be the check signer.
-Your bank reconciliation should be done by someone other than the person who writes the checks.
-If you have a cash register, daily cash receipts should be crosschecked and deposited into the bank by somebody other than the store manager.
-If you have employees, you (the owner) should know your average payroll totals and you should review and approve each payroll run before it gets submitted for processing.
+Your bank reconciliation should be done by somebody other than the person who writes the checks.
+If you have a cash register, your daily receipts should be double-checked and deposited into the bank by somebody other than the store manager.
+If you have employees, you (the owner) should know your average payroll totals and approve each payroll run before it gets submitted for processing.

-4. Keep an eye on your bank account
+4. Keep a close eye on your bank account

-If there’s anything strange going on with your business (such as phony checks or unauthorized withdrawals), it’ll usually show up during the bank reconciliation (or "bank rec").
-Although you may think the bank reconciliation is just a tedious monthly chore, it's actually a key accounting procedure and a vital check-and-balance for every small business.
-In fact, one of the best internal controls you can get is to have your bank rec done by an outside accountant every month.
+If there’s anything strange going on with your business (like phony checks or unauthorized withdrawals), it’ll usually show up during your bank reconciliation (or "bank rec").
+Although you may think the bank rec is just a tedious monthly chore, it's actually a critical accounting procedure and check-and-balance for any small business.
+In fact, one of the top-recommended internal controls for small businesses is to have your bank rec done by an outside accountant every month.
 Also, you (the owner) should take time to scan your bank account on a regular basis and ask questions about anything that looks unusual.